About The Mountain Music Project

 Music Education in Nepal

-Currently, our focus is on providing music education to underprivileged youth in Nepal.
-To learn more about these programs, and how you can help, click here.
+Between 2009-2015, we focused on providing music education to underprivileged youth in Nepal.
+To learn more about these programs, and how you can help us revive them, click here.

 A list of our generous donors and supporters can be found here